Lead Conversion: How to Convert Leads into Paying Customers

 Your brand may invest in regular blog updates, adding metadata to every page, and even monitoring a social media site, but these activities may or may not deliver lucrative sales numbers.
 When it comes to digital lead nurturing, many businesses accidentally drop the ball.
 Acquiring interested leads is one thing, and securing their business is another.
-The State of Inbound report offers real insight into marketing endeavors.
+The State of Inbound report by HubSpot offers real insight into marketing endeavors.
 Here are our takeaways from the report for streamlining the gap between marketing and sales:

 For selling consumer products, apps, services, and ideas, let customers know what sets your brand apart.
 If your price is higher than the closest competitor, what makes your brand offering more valuable?
 Modern customers are interested in supporting businesses that align with their personal values and showcase the level of care and support they receive when choosing your brand.

 Every blog, landing page, and CTA should speak to your ideal buyer’s needs.
 Emotionally and practically connect with leads through content, and your sales team can focus on customer service rather than closing the deal.

 2. Encourage marketers and sales teams to work together.

 Today, marketing and sales activities overlap.
 Marketers constantly speak about the importance of the customer experience, and integration among marketing, sales, and even customer service can make or break the customer experience.